-- 1. The applicant has adopted appropriate procedures to implement the terms of the Family Educational Rights and Privacy Act (FERPA) (20 USC 123g) and its federal regulations 34 CFR Part 99. - 2.
-The applicant will use any funds made available under Title II of WIOA for the purpose of supporting or providing programs, services, or activities for individuals who are "eligible individuals" within the meaning of Section 203(4) of WIOA, unless it is it providing programs, services, or activities related to family literacy activities, as defined in Section 203(9) of WIOA. - 3.
-The applicant will comply with Title VI of the Civil Rights Act of 1964 (45 USC 2000d through 2000d-4) and its implementing federal regulations 34 CFR Part 100, and in accordance therewith, no person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity for which the applicant received federal financial assistance. - 4.
-The applicant will comply with Title II of the Americans with Disabilities Act, (42 USC 12134), et seq. and its implementing federal regulations 28 CFR Part 35, which prohibit discrimination on the basis of disability to public entities, or it will comply with Title III, (42 USC 12181) et seq., and its implementing federal regulations 28 CFR Part 36, which prohibit discriminations on the basis of disability in public accommodations, whichever is applicable. - 5.
-The applicant will comply with Section 504 of the Rehabilitation Act of 1973, as amended, 29 USC 794, and its implementing federal regulations 34 CFR Part 104, which prohibits discrimination based on disability in programs and activities receiving federal financial assistance. - 6.
-The applicant will comply with Title IX of the Education Amendments of 1972, as amended (20 USC 1681-1683), and its implementing federal regulations 34 CFR Part 106, which prohibit discrimination on the basis of sex in education programs and activities receiving federal financial assistance.
+- 1. The applicant has adopted appropriate procedures to implement the terms of the Family Educational Rights and Privacy Act (FERPA) (20 USC 123g) and its regulations (34 CFR Part 99). - 2.
+The applicant will use any funds made available under Title II of WIOA for the purpose of supporting or providing programs, services, or activities for individuals who are "eligible individuals" within the meaning of WIOA Section 203(4), unless it is it providing programs, services, or activities related to family literacy activities, as defined in WIOA Section 203(9). - 3.
+The applicant will comply with Title VI of the Civil Rights Act of 1964 (45 USC 2000d through 2000d-4) and its implementing regulations (34 CFR Part 100), and in accordance therewith, no person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity for which the applicant received federal financial assistance. - 4.
+The applicant will comply with Title II of the Americans with Disabilities Act, (42 USC 12134), et seq. and its implementing regulations (28 CFR Part 35), which prohibit discrimination on the basis of disability to public entities, or it will comply with Title III, (42 USC 12181) et seq., and its implementing regulations (28 CFR Part 36), which prohibit discriminations on the basis of disability in public accommodations, whichever is applicable. - 5.
+The applicant will comply with Section 504 of the Rehabilitation Act of 1973, as amended, 29 USC 794, and its implementing regulations (34 CFR Part 104), which prohibits discrimination based on disability in programs and activities receiving federal financial assistance. - 6.
+The applicant will comply with Title IX of the Education Amendments of 1972, as amended (20 USC 1681-1683), and its implementing regulations (34 CFR Part 106), which prohibit discrimination on the basis of sex in education programs and activities receiving federal financial assistance.

-- 7. The applicant will comply with the Discrimination Act of 1975, as amended (42 USC 6101) et seq., and its implementing federal regulations 45 CFR Part 90, which prohibit discrimination on the basis of age in programs or activities receiving federal financial assistance. - 8.
-The applicant understands and accepts that funds made available for adult education and literacy activities under this subtitle shall supplement and not supplant other state or local funds expended for adult education and literacy activities and all expenditures must be allowable within federal requirements, as included in the Uniform Guidance (2 CFR Part 200 Subpart E Cost Principles).
+- 7. The applicant will comply with the Discrimination Act of 1975, as amended (42 USC 6101) et seq., and its implementing regulations (45 CFR Part 90), which prohibit discrimination on the basis of age in programs or activities receiving federal financial assistance. - 8.
+The applicant understands and accepts that funds made available for adult education and literacy activities under this subtitle shall supplement and not supplant other state or local funds expended for adult education and literacy activities and all expenditures must be allowable within federal requirements, included 2 CFR Part 200 Subpart E Cost Principles.